 She had sat back down on her desk and was writing something down.
 "The author of the play, of course.
 Two great minds think alike, right?" she said happily.

 My head spun.
 I stared at her.

 "I still can't believe how well this all worked out!" she clasped her hands together, dazed.

 She was rubbing her chin with her thumb and her index finger, "You know, now that I think about it, you two will be spending a lot of time together.
 Here, I'll give you his number.
 Why don't you two grab a bite to eat this weekend and get to know each other better?"

 I was horror-struck into silence.

 "It's okay.
-I know you're shy.
-But make an effort, April.
+I know you're a bit...shy.
+But just make an effort, okay?.
 He'll be happy to do it.
 He's the sweetest little thing," she placed a hand fondly on the right-side of her chest.

 I stared at her, shaking my head slowly, incredulously.
 What a sick, twisted thing to say.

 Forget the play.
 Forget him.
 I just wanted to get out of there.
 But what could I say?
 I had already agreed to my own demise.
 Suddenly I wanted to be invisible again.

 All the way home I numbly repeated the same question to myself over and over.
 "What have I done?"